Amazon: Why We Think There's Earnings Upside (NASDAQ:AMZN)

 Last quarter, AWS accounted for 13.5% of Amazon sales, but was 77% of the company’s total operating income.

-IDG Communications recently said the average IT Department will allocate 32% of their total IT budget to cloud computing within the next year.
+IDG Communicationsrecently said the average IT Department will allocate 32% of their total IT budget to cloud computing within the next year.

 Cloud services allow remote collaboration on a massive scale.
 As businesses are forced to rethink their work from home strategy they shift spending to cloud, where AWS is the largest in the space.
 The shift toward cloud computing should accelerate with current events.

-Gaming also be could huge for cloud demand.
+Gaming could also be huge for cloud demand.
 This report says that Microsoft (NASDAQ:MSFT) estimates there are two billion gamers in the world.
 And the advancements in 5G, Wifi 6E and cloud computing will allow gamers to stream video games.
 Instead of paying upfront the cost of equipment and games, they could pay a subscription fee to stream them.
 This could help bring gaming to a broader base and also create a steady cash flow from subscriptions.
 AWS will likely benefit from this rising demand, even if they don't directly host games.

 Amazon’s biggest profit driver should benefit from the pandemic.